Mexico approves emergency use of Pfizer coronavirus vaccine

 MEXICO CITY (AP) — The Mexican government’s medical safety commission approved the emergency use of the Pfizer-BioNTech coronavirus vaccine Friday, making Mexico the fourth country to do so.

 Assistant Health Secretary Hugo López-Gatell said Mexico’s approval came after Britain, Canada and Bahrain.
+The United States announced its own approval of the vaccine shortly after Mexico.

 Mexico is set to receive 250,000 doses of the vaccine, enough for 125,000 people, because each person requires two shots.
 López-Gatell has said that front-line health workers will get the shots first.